-The LFC's accounting statements that follow have been prepared using the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The following LFC's accounting statements have been prepared using the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Local Authority Accounting in the United Kingdom 2021/22.
 The Code is based on International Financial Reporting Standards (IFRS), except where interpretations or adaptations have been made to fit the Public Sector as detailed in the Code.
 Accounting policy changes arising out of the adoption of the IFRS-based Code are accounted for retrospectively unless the Code requires an alternative treatment.
 The accounts are supported by the Statement of Accounting Policies and by various notes to the accounts.

-The accounting statements following comprise:
+The following accounting statements comprise: